What is a VA Home Loan?

 Since VA loans are guaranteed by the government, VA loans provide access to special benefits, including:

-- No monthly mortgage insurance premiums: MI payments can costs borrowers hundreds every month, an expense you'll never have with a VA loan.
+- No monthly mortgage insurance premiums: MI payments can cost borrowers hundreds every month, an expense you'll never have with a VA loan.

-- Reduced funding fees: You may qualify for a reduced VA funding fee or exemption from VA funding fees for Veterans receiving service-connected disability compensation.
+- Reduced funding fees: You may qualify for a reduced VA funding fee on a purchase mortgage or exemption from VA funding fees for Veterans receiving service-connected disability compensation.

 - Ability to finance the VA funding fee: The funding fee can be rolled into the entire loan amount.